Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Case Study

-as done in \cite{zamzam2020learning}.
-In this way, each scenario corresponds to a different system-wide loading level between 100\% and 110\% of the base case.
-Generator cost coefficients, capacity limits, and line limits are determined from the corresponding PGLib test system.
-Voltage angle limits are set to 0.6 \cite{fisher2008optimal, crozier2022feasible}

-For each network, we generate load data by repeatedly sampling the loading factor and solving the corresponding DC-OPF.
+For each test system, we generate a dataset of load snapshots by uniformly scaling the base-case demands.
+For example, let $\mathbf{p}_d^{\text{base}} \in \mathbb{R}^{N_b}$ denote the nominal bus demands from PGLib.
+For each data $n$, we draw a scalar factor $\mathbf{\kappa}^{(n)} = [\kappa_i^{(n)}]_{i=1}^{N_b}$ where $\kappa_i^{(n)}~\sim~\mathcal{U}(0.90, 1.10)$ and construct $\mathbf{p}_d^{(n)} = \kappa^{(n)} \odot \mathbf{p}_d^{\text{base}}$.
+In this way, each scenario corresponds to a different bus-wise loading level between 90\% and 110\% of the base case.
 We retain only scenarios that are at least feasible for DC-OPF and continue this process until we obtain 3,000 feasible load data.
-These 3,000 scenarios constitute the dataset used for training and evaluation of all learning-based methods.

 For each data, the feasible load snapshots are randomly partitioned into three disjoint sets: 50\% for training, 16.7\% for validation, and 33.3\% for testing.
-The validation set is used for hyperparameter selection, while all performance metrics reported in Section~\ref{sec:case_study} are computed on the test set.
-The same train/validation/test split is used for all learning-based methods to ensure a fair comparison.
+Generator cost coefficients, capacity limits, and line limits are determined from the corresponding PGLib test system.
+Voltage angle limits are set to 0.6, as done in \cite{fisher2008optimal, crozier2022feasible}.

-\subsection{Baselines and implementations details}
+\subsection{Baselines and Implementations Details}